The first-principles phase diagram of monolayer nanoconfined water: Extensive polymorph search using an MLP

+Before computing the phase diagram, we identify all polymorphs stabilized by lateral pressures between 0\, and 4\,GPa.
+To accurately account for the full range of interactions in nanoconfined water, while ensuring a viable computational cost to perform an extensive structure search, we use an MLP trained on first-principles energies and forces. \vk{We use QMC benchmarks to select the revPBE0-D3 DFT functional for treating water-water interactions in confinement (see comparison in Extended Material (EM) Table~\ref{tab:lattice_energy}) , and subsequently train and validate an MLP to revPBE0-D3 across the entire phase-diagram, using an advanced active learning approach~\cite{schran_machine_2021} (see details on training and validation in EM Fig.~\ref{fig:active_learning}).} We treat graphene-water interactions using a uniform 2D confining potential fitted to QMC water-graphene binding energies and apply an external lateral pressure~\cite{corsetti_structural_2016, chen_evidence_2016, li_replica_2019, zhu_superheating_2017} to model the internal lateral pressure on the water molecules. \\

-Thanks to the high computational efficiency of the MLP, we are able to perform an exhaustive RSS, and recover \textit{all} previously found polymorphs in just a few hours on a desktop machine.
-In addition, we find a novel ``flat-rhombic" phase from RSS at high pressures.
-This structure is stabilized by a strong network of zig-zagging hydrogen bonds, which differs from the motifs present in previous flat-rhombic phases observed in empirical force-field studies~\cite{zhao_highly_2014, li_replica_2019, zhu_superheating_2017}.
-To establish the relative stability of this new phase, we use enthalpies calculated with QMC at 0\, and 2\, GPa (see SI S1.C of the SI).
-In agreement with previous results, hexagonal ice has the lowest enthalpy at 0\,GPa~\cite{chen_evidence_2016}, however, beyond 2\,GPa we find that the flat-rhombic phase becomes the dominant form, being more stable than square ice by about 1\,kJ/mol (see SI S1.C of the SI).
+Thanks to the computational efficiency of the MLP, we can perform an exhaustive structure search~\cite{pickard_ab_2011}.
+We recover all previously found polymorphs~\cite{chen_two_2016, corsetti_structural_2016} in just a few hours on a desktop machine, and find a novel ``flat-rhombic" phase at high pressures \vk{(see EM Fig.~\ref{fig:ice_phases}).} This structure is stabilized by a strong network of zig-zagging hydrogen bonds, which differs from the motifs present in flat-rhombic phases observed in empirical force-field studies.~\cite{li_replica_2019, zhu_superheating_2017}.
+We attribute the differences to the rigid water models employed in these studies that do not describe the complex hydrogen bond network arising from the full spectrum of O--H distances and H--O--H angles present in our structures \vk{(see EM Fig.~\ref{fig:ice_phases}).} To establish the relative stability of this new phase, we use enthalpies calculated with QMC at 0\, and 2\, GPa \vk{(see EM Table~\ref{tab:lattice_energy}).} In agreement with previous results, hexagonal ice has the lowest enthalpy at 0\,GPa~\cite{chen_evidence_2016}, however, beyond 2\,GPa we find that the flat-rhombic phase becomes the dominant form, being more stable than square ice by about 1\,kJ/mol \vk{(see EM Fig.~\ref{fig:QMC_0K_phase_diagram}).} \\